zengweishuai/zengweishuai.github.io/_pages/about.md

 I am a second-year undergraduate student in the [School of EECS](https://eecs.pku.edu.cn), [Peking University](https://www.pku.edu.cn).

-I am also a member of the Top-notch Class(Training Program for top students in basic disciplines 2.0), organized by the School of EECS, Peking Univeristy.

 My research interest mainly includes:
 * Multimodal Large Language Model
 * Embodied AI